Partnering with the PATH Resource Center

 Topics covered by workshops and training include governance, philanthropy, marketing, finance, strategic engagement and partnerships, and community engagement.
 CNE also offers resources for volunteer recruitment and management, based on a recent PATH Foundation study of volunteer needs in the community.

 The PATH Resource Center provides free public access to the Foundation Center, an online database of over 12 million grants.
-With the database, nonprofits can find detailed information on grantmakers who fund in specific geographic areas, focus areas, and populations.
-If you have any questions, please email Melissa German.
+With the database, nonprofits can find detailed information on grant-makers who fund in specific geographic areas, focus areas, and populations.

 Employee Assistance Program

-EAP is a free service for employees of nonprofits in Fauquier, Culpeper and Rappahannock County to receive a variety of free benefits, including: financial coaching, legal help, face-to-face & telehealth counseling, parenting resources and much more.
-If you or your organization is interested, please click “register today” below.
+EAP is a free service for employees of nonprofits in Fauquier, Rappahannock, and Culpeper counties to receive a variety of free benefits, including: financial coaching, legal help, in-person and telehealth counseling, parenting resources, and more.

 Education Programs

 Registration is required for all training.
-Program attendance is complimentary for board, staff and volunteers of organizations operating within the PATH service area (Culpeper, Fauquier and Rappahannock counties).
+Program attendance is complimentary for board, staff, and volunteers of organizations operating within the PATH service area of Fauquier, Rappahannock, and Culpeper counties.
 For participants from other organizations, a $25 charge applies.

-Explore CNE’s Training Partnerships- Nonprofits in the PATH Foundation’s footprint are eligible through the partnership with the CNE Learn more here
+Nonprofits in the PATH Foundation’s footprint are eligible for Training Partnerships for CNE Members.

 PATH Resource Center Staff